boomerang-io/carbon-addons-boomerang-react/docs/v4-migration.md

-# v4 Migration Guide
+# v4 Upgrade Guide

-Follow the sections below for migrating from v3 to v4.
+Follow the sections below for upgrading from v3 to v4.

 ## Prerequisites

 Moving to v4 of this library requires you to be coming from v3.
-If you are are upgrading from v2, first follow the migration guide for v3 and then come back here to continue with the v4 upgrade.
+If you are are upgrading from v2, first follow the upgrade guide for v3 and then come back here to continue with the v4 upgrade.

 ## Removed Components